In this guide:

 When you understand what your audience is looking for and how search engines identify quality websites, the internet is your oyster.

+Most people will find your website via a search engine, so it’s best to start with this channel.
 As the name implies, SEO is the set of methodologies used to make websites both accessible to search engines and appealing to readers.

 SEO is the set of methodologies used to make websites both accessible to search engines and appealing to readers.